raca159/mcp-demo/post.md

     asyncio.run(mcp.run_sse_async())
 ```

-Quite similar to the ArXiv server, we just define the tools and their logic, then expose them using the `@mcp.tool` decorator.
+Similar to the ArXiv server, we just define the tools and their logic, then expose them using the `@mcp.tool` decorator.
 Here is what the use of this tool looks like:

 ![Streamlit parse](assets\streamlit_parse.png)